Gaussian mode coupling of spectrally broadband photons from bulk spontaneous parametric down-conversion: A spatial-spectral mode analysis of fiber coupling: Methods

 Throughout this work, we use the standard nomenclature for SPDC phase matching: type-0 refers to co-polarized pump, signal, and idler fields; type-I to co-polarized signal and idler fields orthogonal to the pump; and type-II to signal and idler photons of orthogonal polarization.
 We treat type-II and degenerate type-0 quasi-phase-matching configurations separately, as their phase-matching properties lead to qualitatively different efficiency trade-offs.
 These differences can be understood from the frequency dependence of the longitudinal phase mismatch that can be seen in Eq.\,\ref{eq:Long_Ph_mis_gen}.

-For type-II SPDC (and strongly nondegenerate type-0/I), the group-velocity mismatch dominates, such that the linear term in $\Omega$ governs the phase matching.
+For type-II SPDC (and strongly non--degenerate type-0/I), the group-velocity mismatch dominates, such that the linear term in $\Omega$ governs the phase matching.
 In contrast, for degenerate type-0 SPDC the group velocities are equal, and the quadratic dispersion term determines the spectral structure.
 As a consequence, degenerate type-0 configurations are sensitive to residual phase mismatch $\phi$, whereas in the type-II regime the pair-collection probability $S^{(2)}$ and heralding efficiency $H$ are independent of $\phi$.

-These differences are also reflected in the scaling with crystal length $L$.
-In the linear-dispersion-dominated regime, $S^{(2)}$ is independent of $L$, while for purely quadratic dispersion it scales as $S^{(2)} \propto \sqrt{L}$.
-This scaling is modified in the presence of spectral filtering or waveguide confinement.
-A summary of the relevant scaling behaviors is provided in Table~\ref{tab:scaling_L} in the Appendix.
+These differences are also reflected in the scaling of the brightness with crystal length $L$.
+Here we mean the photon-pair generation rate in the Gaussian mode integrated over the full spectral bandwidth.
+In the linear-dispersion-dominated regime, $S^{(2)}$ is independent of $L$, whereas for purely quadratic dispersion it scales as $S^{(2)} \propto \sqrt{L}$ in bulk crystals for fixed focusing parameters.
+Note that the scaling is modified in the presence of spectral filtering or waveguide confinement.
+The derivation of these scaling laws, together with a summary of the relevant scaling behaviors for different parameter regimes, is provided in Appendix~\ref{app_scaling}.

 For simplicity, we consider the case of a monochromatic pump ($F(\Omega_\mathrm{s},\Omega_\mathrm{i})=\delta(\Omega_\mathrm{s}+\Omega_\mathrm{i})$) for the calculation of the heralding efficiency and pair-collection probability.
 With this assumption, it is easy to see that $\Omega_\mathrm{s}=-\Omega_\mathrm{i}=\Omega$ and Eq.\,\ref{eq:Long_Ph_mis_gen} can be written as: